GHX5T-SOL/IncryptOracle/README.md

   <img src="https://i.ibb.co/TBDNZrwv/favicon.png" alt="Incrypt Oracle Logo" width="120" height="120" />
 </div>

-**Incrypt Oracle** is a sophisticated, production-grade decentralized oracle infrastructure built on Binance Smart Chain (BSC) specifically architected for prediction markets.
+**Incrypt Oracle** is a pre-launch decentralized oracle infrastructure currently in private beta on Binance Smart Chain (BSC) and purpose-built for prediction markets.
 The platform leverages a hybrid AI-human validator network with automatic API discovery, reputation-weighted consensus, optimistic resolution with rapid dispute windows, and a comprehensive revenue model.
-The system features revolutionary AI-powered validators that use Hugging Face models to automatically discover data sources and provide intelligent reasoning, working seamlessly with human validators for faster, more accurate resolutions.
+The system features AI-powered validators that use Hugging Face models to automatically discover data sources and provide intelligent reasoning, working alongside human validators for faster, more transparent resolutions.
 The entire system is powered by the native $IO token, which serves dual purposes as both a governance mechanism and a staking/validation requirement for network participants.

+> 🚧 **Private beta notice (November 18, 2025):** Incrypt Oracle is still in private beta on BSC Testnet.
+Metrics, integrations, partner logos, and revenue figures referenced in this README are internal targets or testnet simulations.
+The codebase has completed a free beta assessment with AI Smart Contract Auditor, but no third-party firms such as CertiK or Halborn have formally audited or endorsed the project yet.

 ## 📑 Table of Contents